-The first pellet stoves introduced to market were boxy and looked more like simple unattractive wood burners.
+The first pellet stoves introduced to the market were boxy and looked more like simple unattractive wood burners.
 However, their designs have been improved and in many cases, the average consumer would have difficulty telling them apart from a wood-burning heat stove.
 Pellet stoves are available with or without a viewing window.

 As for heating performance, a pellet stove is more efficient than an airtight stove or fireplace insert.
 Check BTU ratings when choosing a stove; the higher rating is best.
 Both types will produce a comfortable dry radiant heat.
 A pellet stove operates when the hopper is full and the stove can be thermostatically controlled, whereas a wood stove burn must be maintained to keep the heat constant.

 Initial costs for a wood stove or pellet stove are quite similar as far as the main unit is concerned.
 It's a matter of choice as to the style and design that appeals to you and choosing a size of stove adequate to heat your living area.
 Installation guidelines and codes are similar to either type of wood-burning appliance.